beginning of content

 How is cancer diagnosed?

-Some cancers are found during routine tests or cancer screening tests.
+Some cancers are found during routine health checks or cancer screening tests, while others are found after testing when someone already has symptoms.
 Accurately diagnosing cancer can take time.

 Different tests are used to diagnose cancer.
 These depend on the type of cancer and your general health.
 Tests may include: